forrest-orr/moneta/README.txt

                     clr-prvx            Managed heaps associated with active CLR heaps and JIT code. wow64-init          IOCs resulting from Wow64 process initialization such as certain modified system library code sections

+EXAMPLES

+Enumerate a detailed log of all committed memory in all processes on the OS:

+    Moneta64.exe -m * -p * -v detail

+Enumerate surface level information related to suspicious memory in a specific process:

+    Moneta64.exe -m ioc -p 1234

+Enumerate surface level information related to suspicious memory in a specific process from its allocation
+base:

+    Moneta64.exe -m ioc -p 1234 --option from-base

+Dump a specific memory region by address within a specific process from its allocation base:

+    Moneta64.exe -m region -p 1234 --option from-base --address 0x0000000077DD0000 -d

+Enumerate surface level information related to suspicious memory in all processes and show memory statistics on IOCs and region types when the scan is complete:

+    Moneta64.exe -m ioc -p * --option statistics

+Enumerate surface level information related to suspicious memory in all processes but exclude IOCs stemming from unsigned modules and metadata modules:

+    Moneta64.exe -m ioc -p * --filter unsigned-modules metadata-modules